oSoc13/MyTurtle/README.md

 A modular HTML5 interface to display "turtles" on a digital signage template.
 Turtles included.
 This code should run on an external server, which makes it possible to maintain your digital signage solution into the cloud.

 MyTurtle is version 2 of the FlatTurtle InfoScreen project.
-You can find the first version on http://github.com/FlatTurtle/InfoScreen
+You can find the first version on [the old github repository](http://github.com/FlatTurtle/InfoScreen).

+This is a project by [FlatTurtle](http://flatturtle.com).
+It's the back-end for our digital signage platform.
+FlatTurtle is a member of the [iRail NPO](http://hello.iRail.be).

 Features
 ========

- * plug-ins
+ * plug-ins in javascript take care of special actions
- * API for real-time changes in the API.
+ * API for real-time changes in the API
  * Add classes in the turtles directory and use them instantly
  * cronjobs